 The federal Clean Air Act, as amended (the "Clean Air Act"), regulates emission of air pollutants, establishes national air quality standards for major pollutants, and requires permitting of both new and existing sources of air pollution.
-A main objective is the reduction of sulfur dioxide (SO2) and nitrogen oxide (NOx) emissions caused by electric utility power plants, particularly those fueled by coal.
-SO2 emission reduction was to be achieved in two phases.
-MEAN's generating resources meet the emissions requirements under Phase I. Phase II of the Act was effective January 1, 2000.
-MEAN had sufficient allowances for SO2 emissions to cover the electric power needs of its participants through 2018.
-Allowances for future years will be purchased to provide for projected requirements.
-Currently, all of MEAN's coal-fired generation resources meet Phase II NOx compliance requirements.
+A main objective is the reduction of sulfur dioxide ( $SO_2$ ) and nitrogen oxide ( $NO_x$ ) emissions caused by electric utility power plants, particularly those fueled by coal. $SO_2$ emission reduction was to be achieved in two phases.
+MEAN's generating resources meet the emissions requirements under Phase I. Allowances for $SO_2$ emissions to cover the electric power needs of MEAN participants for current years have been purchased and will be purchased to provide for projected requirements for future years.
+Currently, all of MEAN's coal-fired generation resources meet Phase II $NO_x$ compliance requirements.